vampire-attack/.github/profile/README.md

 We welcome blood donors... err, contributors!
 Whether you're a developer, designer, or DeFi enthusiast, there's a place for you in the VAMPIRE ATTACK ecosystem.

-Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## 🔗 Links